Tim Bolton simply wants software that blocks and eliminates viruses, with no side effects.

 Ironically, Bolton noted, his antivirus software, which is supposed to keep his systems incident-free and running smoothly, was working against him.
 "They're becoming more of a problem than a help," he said of antivirus vendors.
 "They're becoming as bad as a virus."

 Bolton's story is just one example of why security industry experts say it's time for companies to hold their antivirus vendors' feet to the fire.
-As Arabella Hallawell, a research vice president at Gartner Inc. in Stamford, Conn., noted in a recent research report,
+As Arabella Hallawell, a research vice president at Gartner Inc. in Stamford, Conn., noted in a recent research report, "The time has come for enterprise users to expect service-level agreements (SLAs) for signature quality from their antivirus vendors."

 The signature-quality question is far from academic.
 On May 31, Cupertino, Calif.-based Symantec pushed an antivirus update that incorrectly identified two Windows management products from ScriptLogic Corp. as adware variants, resulting in mass quarantines or file deletions.
 While Symantec released a corrected signature file the next day, that didn't erase many companies' need to un-quarantine or reinstall deleted files.